What is Design-Build Construction? Process and Key Benefits

 What Is Design-Build Construction?

-Design-build construction takes the two separate groups that traditionally work on a construction project—the designer and the building contractor—and combines them into a single team working together on a project.
-This idea has been around since Ancient Greek society.
-An arkhitekton, or master builder, would oversee both the design and construction aspects of a project.
-This practice has gone in and out of fashion through the centuries, taking significant hits by the competing systems brought about by the Renaissance and the Industrial Revolution, respectively.
+Design-build construction combines the traditionally separate roles of the designer and the building contractor into a unified team working together on a project.
+This approach to project delivery has deep historical roots, dating back to Ancient Greek society.
+An arkhitekton, or master builder, would oversee both the design and construction phases of a project.
+Over time, the design-build method fell out of favor, influenced by changes during the Renaissance and the Industrial Revolution.

 What Are The Benefits Of Working With A Design-Build Team?